 Your credit score, a number ranging from 300 to 850, represents your trustworthiness as a borrower.
-A higher credit score can help reduce your insurance premiums and improve your ability to qualify for new employment, housing, and loans at favorable interest rates.
+A higher credit score will help reduce the cost of insurance and allow you to qualify for new employment, housing, and loans at a favorable interest rate.

 As I shared in my previous article, individuals have a number of different credit scores.
 The most important type is your FICO credit score, which is used in roughly 90% of all lending decisions.

 FICO, a private corporation, uses an algorithm to analyze your credit reports and generate a credit score for each report.
 Although FICO doesn’t release their exact credit scoring model, they do provide a basic breakdown of the individual credit scoring factors that are considered.

 The remainder of this article will provide a detailed explanation of the five scoring factors that are used to calculate your FICO credit score.

 Table of Contents

 Payment History (35%)

 Your payment history is the most important factor in the FICO credit scoring model.